-Jordan Byrd is in his 10th year as Clemson assistant golf coach.
+Jordan Byrd is in his 11th year as Clemson assistant golf coach.
 He has been regarded as one of the top assistant coaches in the nation in recent years.
-Twice in the last five years he has been one of 10 semifinalists for the Jan Strickland Award, which is presented by Taylor Made-Adidas Golf and given to the top assistant coach in the nation by the Golf Coaches Association.
+Twice in the last six years he has been one of 10 semifinalists for the Jan Strickland Award, which is presented by Taylor Made-Adidas Golf and given to the top assistant coach in the nation by the Golf Coaches Association.

 The Strickland Award is presented to the NCAA Division I, II, III, NAIA or NJCAA assistant coach that, among other things, has excelled in working with their student-athletes both on the course and in the classroom.

 Byrd was a big reason Clemson advanced to the NCAA National Tournament in Tampa, Fla last year.
 The Tigers had four first or second place finishes in 2014-15, including tying Georgia Tech at the end or regulation of the ACC Tournament before losing in a playoff.